MicrosoftDocs/defender-docs/defender-xdr/dex-xdr-overview.md

 - [Microsoft Defender XDR](microsoft-365-defender.md)

 > [!IMPORTANT]
 > Microsoft Defender Experts for XDR is sold separately from other Microsoft Defender XDR products.
-If you're a Microsoft Defender XDR customer and are interested in purchasing Defender Experts for XDR, please contact your account manager.
+If you're a Microsoft Defender XDR customer and are interested in purchasing Defender Experts for XDR, please complete this [customer interest form](https://aka.ms/IWantDefenderExperts).
 > [!NOTE]
 > Any incident response services offered by Defender Experts will be offered under the Defender Experts Service Terms.